-Half Dome permits: The granite icon is so beloved that the park service now requires a Half Dome permit for both day hikers and backpackers.
+Half Dome permits: The granite monolith is so beloved that the park service now requires a Half Dome permit for both day hikers and backpackers.
 If your plan includes Half Dome, you must specify that on your wilderness permit application.

 Half Dome day hiking permits are tougher to come by, so consider a short overnighter if your desired date isn’t available.
 And, if you’re planning a multiday trip that starts or ends near Half Dome, that’s a great opportunity to add it to your itinerary.